 The 6 month sleep regression is genuine – although it’s less common than other baby sleep regression.

-Just as you begin to settle back into a routine following the dreaded 4month sleep regression, you may hit the 6 month sleep regression.
+Just as you begin to settle back into a routine following the dreaded 4 month sleep regression, you may its 6 month cousin.
 This one occurs around the same time as your baby hitting important developmental milestones, such as becoming more mobile, signing or showing interest in language, and weaning onto solids.

 Although sleep regressions affect children differently, noticeable signs that point to a regression include shorter naps than usual, complete refusal to nap, difficulty falling asleep at nighttime, and frequent night wakings.
 While sleep retrogressions are technically an indication that your little one is doing well – they can really take their toll on the whole family.

-How Long Does 6 Month Sleep Regression Last?
+How Long Does the 6 Month Sleep Regression Last?

 Contrary to the 4 months sleep regression which is permanent, most sleep regressions usually last around two to six weeks.